spencerc99/spencerc99.github.io/content/experiments/100posts/simple-things.md

 ---
-title: "65 - simple things"
+title: "simple things"
+number: 65
 date: "2021-10-08"
 tags: ["100posts"]
 description: "an ode to the simple things"